 The airport’s pick-up policy remains the same, with drivers directed to continue using the £4-per-30 minute multi-storey.

-But Why Are the Drop-Off Fees Being Put in Place?
+But Why Have the Drop-Off Fees Been Put in Place?

 Tricia Williams, Chief Operating Officer of Manchester Airport, has said that “As passenger numbers have grown, we have increasingly experienced major congestion problems on our terminal forecourts, made worse by a high percentage of visitors repeatedly recirculating at peak times.